junxit/us-congress-bills-110/bill.md

 ## § 3.
 Lands to be taken into trust

-- **(a)** *In general* Subject to valid existing rights, all right, title, and interest (including improvements and appurtenances) of the United States in and to the Federal lands described in subsection (b) are hereby declared to be held in trust by the United States for the benefit of the Tribe for nongaming purposes, and shall be subject to the same terms and conditions as those lands described in the California Indian Land Transfer Act of 2000 (title IX, Public Law 106–568; 114 Stat.
+- **(a)** *In general*
+  - **(1)** *Federal lands* Subject to valid existing rights, all right, title, and interest (including improvements and appurtenances) of the United States in and to the Federal lands described in subsection (b), immediately after the Secretary of the Interior has confirmed that the National Environmental Policy Act of 1969 has been complied with regarding the trust acquisition of those Federal lands, the Federal lands shall be declared to be held in trust by the United States for the benefit of the Tribe for nongaming purposes, and shall be subject to the same terms and conditions as those lands described in the California Indian Land Transfer Act of 2000 (title IX, Public Law 106–568; 114 Stat.
 2868, 2921).
-Lands taken or to be taken in trust by the United States for the benefit of the Tribe which are described in subsection (c) of this Act shall be subject to subsection (c) of section 903 of the California Indian Land Transfer Act of 2000.
+  - **(2)** *Trust lands* Lands described in subsection (c) of this section that are taken or to be taken in trust by the United States for the benefit of the Tribe shall be subject to subsection (c) of section 903 of the California Indian Land Transfer Act of 2000.
 - **(b)** *Federal lands described* The Federal lands described in this subsection, comprising approximately 66 acres, are as follows:
   - **(1)** Township 1 North, Range 16 East, Section 6, Lots 10 and 12, MDM, containing 50.24 acres more or less.
   - **(2)** Township 1 North, Range 16 East, Section 5, Lot 16, MDM, containing 15.35 acres more or less.